 Ahead of you leaving the house, it’ll bring the cabin up to temperature, defrost and demist your windows and warm your battery so it’s operating at its peak.
 This also helps maximise your range if you’re pre-conditioning while plugged in at home.
 If you get into a cold car, you have to use the battery to warm the car up on the go, which’ll reduce your overall mileage.

-Pre-conditioning also stops you making some of the common (and expensive) mistakes that UK drivers do each year to defrost their car in a hurry: for example, boiling water from the kettle which can crack your glass or using wiper blades to clear the windscreen only to wear out the electronics because they’re frozen stiff.
+Pre-conditioning also stops you making some of the common (and expensive) mistakes that UK drivers do each year to defrost their car in a hurry: for example, using boiling water from the kettle which can crack your glass or using wiper blades to clear the windscreen only to wear out the electronics because they’re frozen stiff.
 It’s also not great for your neighbour’s health, or the planet, if you’ve got the engine idling for 15 minutes.

 How pre-conditioning can help avoid a winter driving fine